 Scholarship applications and information may be printed from the internet by accessing www.grayson.edu and visiting the financial aid home page.
 Please note that all scholarship recipients are required to complete the FAFSA, making sure to use Grayson's School Code: 003570.
-The priority deadline for scholarships is March 15th prior to the upcoming award vear.
+The priority deadline for scholarships is March 15th prior to the upcoming award year.
+Scholarship applications are accepted year round.